 The Catholic community of Most Holy Mother of God was begun by Andre Popok, a young Soviet naval officer.
 Popok converted to Roman Catholicism after reading restricted religious literature as part of his political indoctrinating course to become a Communist political officer.

 When Fr.
 Myron and Br.
 Dan first arrived in Vladivostok, the city had approximately one million people.
-About 10 were Catholic.
+About 10 attended the first Catholic meetings.
 The original Catholic parish there had had a congregation of at least 10,000 parishioners.
 But in 1992 when the priests arrived, things were very different.
 The few remaining original parishioners had yet to be found.
-And the church building was in the possession of the government and was in a sad state of disrepair.
+Plus, the church building was in the possession of the government and was in a sad state of disrepair.

 Today, the building belongs to the Catholic parish and has been beautifully restored.
 In addition, there is now a 3-story rectory/parish office building adjacent to the church.
 Now, most of our religious and charitable projects originate at this site in Vladivostok, then grow and spread to other parishes.
 Fr.
-Myron is the pastor and Fr.
-Dan is the associate.
+Myron is now the dean and pastor emeritus, and Fr.
+Dan is the Pastor.
+They are aided by Fr.
+Nikita Kushnaryev (Russian), Fr.
+Mark Dao (Vietnamese), and Deacon Vicky Samuel (Pakistani).

 Khabarovsk: Immaculate Conception